cyuanjun/SG-TOTO-Analysis/README.md

         ![Num7 Confidence Interval](images/Num7_CI.png)

-    - addd desc ltr
+    - We will compare these with the monte carlo simulation results later.

 ---

 ## 📈 4.
 Data Analysis (Monte Carlo Simulation)
 - **4.1 Simulated Invividual Frequency Bar Chart** - *toto_analysis.individual_bar_chart()*
-    - As we only have access to a small sample size of data (1746 draws), fluctuations could be cause by pure randomness as some numbers may just appear more or less often by chance.
-To solve this, we will be using Monte Carlo Simulation to generate a large random sample that models the behaviour of TOTO draws.
-This will allow us to establish a baseline for expected frequencies, which we can then compare against our data.
-We have chosen to generate a dataset of size 100000 in order to smooth out randomness and reveal clearer frequency trends.
+    - As we only have access to a small sample size of data (1746 draws), fluctuations could be caused by pure randomness as some numbers may just appear more or less often by chance.
+    - To solve this, we will be using Monte Carlo Simulation to generate a large random sample that models the behaviour of TOTO draws.
+    - This will allow us to establish a baseline for expected frequencies, which we can then compare against our data.
+We have chosen to generate a dataset of size 100000 in order to smooth out randomness and reveal clearer frequency trends while not being too big that it takes too long to compute.
-    -  To do so, we first generate 6 random numbers from 1-49 and sort them in ascending order, then select an additional number from 1-49 that is not any of the other numbers.
+    -  To do so, we first generate 6 non-repeating random numbers from 1-49, then select an additional number from 1-49 that is not any of the other numbers.
+This replicates what an actual TOTO draw would be like.
+We then sort the first 6 numbers in ascending order and
+    - These are the results.

         - **4.1.1 Num1 Simulated Frequency**